-But this is easier said than done, because humans are wired for bias, which, for better or for worse, exists to protect our self-interest.
+But this is easier said than done because humans are wired for bias, which, for better or for worse, exists to protect our self-interest.
 This frequently makes us blind to our own biases.
-That’s why, for example, if there is only one employee of a certain ethnic group at a company they are often treated as the “token” representative of that group, and judged against the stereotypes of said group instead of as the person they really are.
+That’s why, for example, if there is only one employee of a certain ethnic group at a company they are often treated as the “token” representative of that group, and judged against the stereotypes of the said group instead of as the person they really are.

 There are many different kinds of biases.
 David Rock and Heidi Grant, researchers at the Neuroleadership Institute, have created the acronym “SEEDS” to help us remember some of the most common types that we often have to deal with at work: